-A counseling referral must be completed by the CT staff member or parent and submitted to the Counselor.
-It will be determined is counseling is needed.
+A counseling referral must be completed by the Cedar Tree Academy staff member or parent and submitted to the Counselor.
+It will be determined if counseling is needed.
 If counseling is warranted, the following steps will adhere:

 - Parent will sign consent for treatment form and counseling will begin. - Students will be allowed to complete any assignments missed during instructional time, while participating in individual and/or group sessions.